 Many successful companies use this distributed model.
 They keep their headquarters in a specific office but then hire out remotely to cover any needs.
 Often this happens for dynamic needs in the tech industry, during a startup transition, or due to a change in the employee’s geographic location.
 More specifically, this model is used in these cases:

 - Especially in the tech industry, many companies have dynamic needs.
-In order to enhance its offerings or inject new talent into their initiatives, a company may decide to hire remotely and stay nimble.
+In order to enhance its offerings or inject new talent into its initiatives, a company may decide to hire remotely and stay nimble.
 Sometimes this is called staff augmentation, which is when companies hand-pick remote employees to fill skills gaps and support their core onsite team.

 - Startups often use distributed teams as they move from a physical office to a 100% remote way of work.
 The distributed model lets them downsize their overhead costs at a physical office while leveraging remote talent around the world at the same time.
 This win-win is great for startups with ever-changing requirements.